Vol0kin/PlanMiner-GVGAI-Agent/README.md

   -g, --game=<gameIdx>     Game to be played.
   -h, --help               Show this help message and exit.
   -l, --level=<levelIdx>   Level to be played.
+      --numeric            Use NumericRandomAgent (numeric representation
+                             of the world).
   -V, --version            Print version information and exit.
 ```